 The Disability Law Project (DLP) represents people with civil legal problems related to their disability.
 We provide a range of services from brief counsel and advice to full representation to eligible clients and their family members.

-Legal issues we assist with include:
+Legal issues we help with include:

 - access to special education, health care, developmental services, assistive technology, and accessible transportation